 With near to 80 ski resorts in Austria, it surely speaks volumes that we have chosen to provide holidays in just two resorts.
 So of course, we would say St Anton and Lech are the best resorts in Austria.

 St Anton is an ideal ski resort for accomplished skiers and regarded as one of the best in the world - a playground which is every skiers dream.
 It also offers legendary après ski.
 Lech is more suited to the more relaxed of skiers and those looking for style and luxury above après ski and nightlife – although it’s not without a collection of bars and restaurants.

-Both resorts are to be linked with a brand new lift system, the Flexenbahn, which will make it even easier to access the huge Alrberg ski area.
+Both resorts are linked with a brand new lift system, the Flexenbahn, which makes it even easier to access the huge Alrberg ski area.